 With a blog title as mine, I may give the impression that I might actually be good at crafting gingerbread houses.
 I’m not.
 I’ve only made three.
-The first was in high school (no photo evidence), the second is here, this is the third.
+The first was in high school (no photo evidence), the second gingerbread house for our Christmas card is here, this is the third.
 I think it has to do with the precision necessary.
 And precision requires patience.
 And moving carefully.
 I don’t have patience and can’t move carefully.
 As such, I’m terrible at sewing.
 I mean really, really not good.
 I’ve tried.
 I’ve dabbled in knitting, crochet, needlepoint, even a bit with needle and thread and my sewing machine.
 But it does not come naturally to me.

 Which is why I’m so impressed by those who do it well.
 Like Cheryl from Sew Can Do.
 I spotted this amazing Princess Leia baby hat and was smitten with her site immediately.
 Just look at this fabric garden.
 Or this doctor felt kit.
 Or, the best yet, this felt playhouse tutorial.
 And check out her shop, The Green Hedgehog, and tell me you don’t ooh and aah over everything.
 Yep.
 If I had skills with a needle, this is exactly the kind of stuff I’d want to make.
 And so we struck up a bit of back and forth with our mutual oohing and aahing over those-skills-the-other-has-that-we-covet.
 And we decided to team up on a theme: Gingerbread Houses.
 She represents fabric, and I represent sugar.
 Here’s a sneak peek on Cheryl’s creation, which you’ll real ALL about tomorrow, right here on my blog.